CCDirectLink/crosscode-map-editor/README.md

 ### common

-move into the `common` folder and then install dependencies via `npm`
+Move into the `common` folder and then install dependencies via `npm`
 ```
 npm install
 ```